List of the wettest tropical cyclones in the United States: Nevada

+Every few years, Nevada is impacted by an eastern Pacific tropical cyclone, or its remnants.
+The wettest recorded tropical cyclone rain-event was when the remnants of Hilary traversed the state.
+The new mark it set is more than double the previous record.

 New Hampshire

 A large swath of heavy rainfall spread up the East Coast along a frontal zone draping over the northern side of Hurricane Floyd.
 Nearly 10 in fell across portions of New Hampshire, the most recorded during the passage of a tropical cyclone or its remnants.

 New Jersey

 A large swath of heavy rainfall spread up the East Coast along a frontal zone draping over the northern side of Hurricane Floyd.
 Hurricane Four of the September 1940 hurricane season holds the record for the wettest tropical cyclone in New Jersey.

 New Mexico

 Tropical cyclones, and their remnants, move into New Mexico from both the eastern Pacific and Atlantic basins.
 Although Atlantic Basin tropical cyclones are more unusual events, the rainfall record for New Mexico was from a tropical depression which moved across Texas from the Gulf of Mexico in October 1954.

 New York

 Tropical cyclones moving up the East Coast bring rainfall to New York frequently.
 During Hurricane Connie, over 13 in fell in isolated spots, which was the most rainfall recorded with a tropical cyclone or its remains across the state.